 Our business model is dependent on companies purchasing our robotic delivery and branding services.
-Our business model is thus dependent on national and international economic conditions may reduce the future availability of dollars companies have to spend on our services, which would negatively impact our revenues and possibly our ability to continue operations.
+Our business model is thus dependent on national and international economic conditions.
+Adverse national and international economic conditions may reduce the future availability of dollars companies have to spend on our services, which would negatively impact our revenues and possibly our ability to continue operations.
 It is not possible to accurately predict the potential adverse impacts on the Company, if any, of current economic conditions on its financial condition, operating results and cash flow.